-In arriving at the above conclusion, management has considered that as at June 30, 2024, the REIT's current liabilities exceeded the REIT's current assets by \$52,140.
+In arriving at the above conclusion, management has considered that as at September 30, 2024, the REIT's current liabilities exceeded the REIT's current assets by \$61,160.
 This shortfall is mainly due to the following:

-- A. Trio Mortgage Loan Classified as current liabilities due to maturity on March 15, 2025 \$42,017 - B. Baldi Mortgage Loan Classified as current liabilities due to the breach of the loan covenant since Q2 2022 \$4,555 - C. Sablière Mortgage Loan Classified as current liabilities due to classification of Asset Held for Sale presentation in Q2 2024 \$13,100
+- A. Trio Mortgage Loan Classified as current liabilities due to maturity on March 15, 2025 \$43,064 - B. Baldi Mortgage Loan Classified as current liabilities due to the breach of the loan covenant since Q22022 \$4,448 - C. Sablière Mortgage Loan Classified as current liabilities due to classification of Asset Held for Sale presentation since Q2 2024 \$13,084

-Management has concluded that the shortfall does not have a significant impact on the REIT's ability to sustain its operations within the next 12-months, despite the following:
+Management has concluded that the shortfall does not have a significant impact on the REIT's ability to sustain its operations within the next 12-months.
+The REIT is actively managing its liquidity risk with respect to these loans as follows:

-- Trio Mortgage Loan Management successfully extended the Trio financing until March 2025.
-Amortization of \$1,465 has been repaid out of the restricted cash and the loan now bears floating interest at 2.5% above the EURIBOR rate. - 2.
+- 1. Trio Mortgage Loan Management successfully extended the Trio financing until March 2025.
+Amortization of \$1,465 has been repaid out of the restricted cash and the loan now bears floating interest at 2.5% above the EURIBOR rate.
+The REIT is pursuing leasing initiatives and assessing opportunities for sale or redevelopment strategies. - 2.
 Baldi Mortgage Loan The REIT has kept the senior lender SOCFIM informed regularly about the Baldi redevelopment opportunity and related arbitrage plans (considering the 32% occupancy rate).
-Since the late 2021 deleverage (\$11.5m), the bank exposure is down to an 18% loan-to-value (supported by Q4 2023 external valuation report of \$27.1m), and management believes that, based on its regular exchanges with the senior lender since that time, it is unlikely to seek an acceleration of the loan as all other terms of the loan are being met.
+Since the repayment of \$12m in late 2021, the bank exposure is down to an 17% loan-to-value (supported by Q2 2024 external valuation report of \$26.2m), and management believes that, based on its regular exchanges with the senior lender since that time, the bank is unlikely to seek an acceleration of the loan as all other terms of the loan are being met.
 Notwithstanding the foregoing, any decision of the lenders to enforce their rights is not within the REIT's control and it is possible the applicable loan amounts may become immediately due and payable at any time.
 See "Risks and Uncertainties" in this MD&A. - 3.
-Sablière Mortgage Loan The related loan would be repaid upon sale of the asset.
+Sablière Mortgage Loan As an offer to purchase Sablière has been accepted, the Sablière loan has been classified as a current liability associated with an asset held for sale.
+The REIT intends to repay the loan immediately upon disposition of the Sablière property in early 2025